 Community based Leprosy Referral Centre, Mumbai– This center provides care and support facilities for patients with complications from Leprosy.
 Staffed by medical and paramedical staff, the center diagnoses and treats leprosy patients and also provides physiotherapy for those in need of it.
 The center also offers diagnosis and treatment of other skin diseases as well as orthopedics.

 CFHI is considered a global health ethics leader therefore CFHI programs uphold strict standards and comply with all local laws regarding student involvement in health settings.
-Your experience on the program depends on your previous clinical training (if applicable), Spanish level, and the relationship you build with your supervising preceptor.
+Your experience on the program depends on your previous clinical training (if applicable), language level (if applicable), and the relationship you build with your supervising preceptor.
 Above all, YOU are the most important factor in making the CFHI experience as fulfilling as possible by being respectful, culturally-humble, inquisitive, and open to the wide variety of learning experiences which you will encounter.

 India is the 7th largest country in the world and one of the most populous, second only to China, with over 1.2 billion people with 20% of world’s population and only 2% of the world’s land mass.
 There are over 30 languages spoken across India’s 29 states and 7 union territories.
 The country is also the birthplace of 4 of the world’s major religions—Hinduism, Buddhism, Jainism, and Sikhism-and home to 32 UNESCO World Heritage Sites.
 India boasts a rich history, vibrant and colorful culture, and diverse and magnificent landscapes, including architectural wonders like the Taj Mahal and Golden Temple.